keycloak/keycloak-quickstarts/README.md

 Afterwards you should read the README file for the quickstart you would like to deploy.
 See [examples](#examples) for a list of the available quickstarts.

+If you run into any problems please refer to the [troubleshooting](#troubleshooting) section.

 Use of RHSSO_HOME and EAP_HOME Variables
 -----------------------------------------